 Your Pro-Line can be ordered with different shift / throttle systems based upon motor type.
 Refer to the owner's packet to find the manual pertaining to your particular installation.
-Each motor has an individual tilt / trim switch located on the port throttle lever.
 Separate shift and throttle controls are available for each outboard motor.
 The throttle lever has three range positions: "Forward", "Neutral", and "Reverse".
 The shift function occurs in the first portion of the lever travel.
 After the transmission is shifted into gear, further movement of the lever advances the throttle.
 Push the throttle lever ahead to move forward and pull it back for reverse.
 Centralize the lever to the detent for neutral.
 The throttle lever is equipped with a neutral safety switch to prevent the motor from starting in gear.
 Practice shifting a few times, without the engine running, to develop a feel for the range and friction of the system.
 The initial short movement of the lever to engage the transmission should be made firmly to avoid causing gear clash.
 CAUTION: Use care in shifting to avoid advancing the throttle more than intended.
 Practice in a safe area away from obstacles until familiar with the feel of the throttle.
-The throttle can be operated independent of the transmission.
+The throttle can be operated independent of the transmission for starting.
 If attempting to start an engine this way, keep a hand on the throttle to pull it back as the engine clears to prevent over revving.
 The shift / throttle levers can be operated independently for precise maneuvering (do so at slow speed only).
 Refer to the engine / drive manuals in your owner's packet for specific information.